alesssia/biostat_101/09_hypothesis_testing.md

 <!--
 Ronald Fisher used P < 0.05 and P < 0.01 as convenient critical thresholds for indicating significance, and produced tables of the critical values of test statistics needed to achieve these levels of significance.
 The popularity of these tables led to 0.05 and 0.01 becoming established conventions, although it is now recommended that exact P-values should be reported.

+The standard thresholds for declaring ‘significance’, P < 0.05 and P < 0.01, were fairly arbitrary choices by Ronald Fisher for his tables, back in the days when calculating exact P-values was not possible using the mechanical and electrical calculators available.

 And it is important to emphasize that the exact P-value is conditional not only on the truth of the null hypothesis, but also on all other assumptions underlying the statistical model, such as lack of systematic bias, independent observations, and so on.

 This whole process has become known as Null Hypothesis Significance Testing (NHST) and, as we shall see below, it has become a source of major controversy.
 But first we should examine how Fisher’s ideas are used in practice.